nqmn/adddosdn/dataset_generation/scenario.md

 ### `ryu_flow_features.csv`

 A CSV file containing flow statistics polled from the Ryu controller.
 This dataset provides **flow-level features** directly from the SDN controller, making it suitable for real-time anomaly detection and control plane analysis.
+It contains **13 features** including the labels.

 *   `timestamp`: The timestamp when the flow statistics were polled.
 *   `datapath_id`: The unique identifier of the OpenFlow switch (DPID).